miguelrisero/betterpic-web-content/blog/how-to-take-a-professional-headshot-for-linkedin.md

 - Making a headshot out of a selfie.
 Selfies are not professional and can make you appear unprepared, unprofessional, or even narcissistic.
 Additionally, they frequently have poor quality, lighting, and angles.
 Use a tripod, a timer, a friend, or a third party to take your headshot instead of taking a selfie.

-- Using a ai generated headshot that is unreliable or outdated.
+- Using an AI generated headshot that is unreliable or outdated.
 Your headshot should depict how you currently appear, not how you did ten years ago, before you altered your hairstyle or got new glasses.
 Using an out-of-date or incorrect headshot can make you come across as dishonest or uninformed.
 Use a current headshot that accurately represents you rather than one that is out-of-date or inaccurate.

 - Using a professional headshot that is distorted or unsuitable.
 Your face should be in the center of the photograph; no other people, animals, or objects should be in the background.
 It may make you appear unprofessional or irrelevant to crop your headshot from a group photo or to use a picture from a party or vacation.
 Use a headshot that was taken especially for LinkedIn and that only features you, as opposed to one that is cropped or inappropriate.